Distributed-Memory/Message Passing

 • No part may depend on its own outputs as inputs.

-class pytato.DistributedGraphPart(pid: Hashable, needed_pids: FrozenSet[Hashable], user_input_names: FrozenSet[str], partition_input_names: FrozenSet[str], output_names: FrozenSet[str], name_to_recv_node: Mapping[str, DistributedRecv], name_to_send_nodes: Mapping[str, Sequence[DistributedSend]])[source]
+class pytato.DistributedGraphPart(pid: Hashable, needed_pids: frozenset[Hashable], user_input_names: frozenset[str], partition_input_names: frozenset[str], output_names: frozenset[str], name_to_recv_node: Mapping[str, DistributedRecv], name_to_send_nodes: Mapping[str, Sequence[DistributedSend]])[source]

 For one graph part, record send/receive information for input/ output names.